 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Highlights are mandatory for this journal.
-They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate file in the online submission system.
+They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate editable file in the online submission system.
 Please use 'Highlights' in the file name and include 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point).
-See http://www.elsevier.com/highlights for examples.
-Page and line numbering
+You can view example Highlights on our information site.
+Formatting of funding sources

 • Make sure you use uniform lettering and sizing of your original artwork.